-The Group places emphasis on occupational health and work safety during the delivery of its services as it is the Group's concern not to put its employees.
+The Group places emphasis on occupational health and work safety during the delivery of its services as it is the Group's concern not to put its employees at risk.
 The Group has adopted an occupational health and safety manual as required by relevant occupational health and safety laws, rules and regulations

-During FY2023, the Group strictly conformed to and complied with the relevant laws and regulations both in Singapore Hong Kong in relation to the provision of a safe working environment and the protection of employees from occupational hazards that would have a significant impact on the Group.
-During the previous three years including the Reporting Year, the Group recorded zero material accident and incident and zero death due to work injury.
-Lost days due to work injury for FY2023 were zero.
+During FY2024, the Group strictly conformed to and complied with the relevant laws and regulations both in Singapore Hong Kong in relation to the provision of a safe working environment and the protection of employees from occupational hazards that would have a significant impact on the Group.
+During the previous three years including the reporting year in FY2024, the Group recorded zero material accident and incident and zero death due to work injury.
+Lost days due to work injury for FY2024 were zero.